 If you are just stopping in, this is the third post in my 31 Day Series: I Wear Pink.
-You can find the other posts here
+You can find the other posts here.

 Day 3:

 On Friday afternoon, a few days after my mammogram, I received an urgent message at school.
 I was told to return to the health center immediately for more mammogram images.
 I sighed thinking, "Just my luck.
 I'm the one who gets called back."
+Two nurses tag teamed each other in repeating my mammogram.
+More manipulation.
+More squishing.
+More pictures.
+Still more pictures.
+I was banished back to the waiting room to sit in my skimpy napkin.
+It looked very much like this.

 Then they wanted even more pictures.
 I was there for two hours.
 I distracted myself with the book I had with me.
 (It was Water for Elephants.)